- Source files must not contain bars and tone, test patterns, production slates, textless material, or any other non-program content.

 Caption Frame Rates and Drop/Non-Drop Values

 There are multiple frame rates that can be used when creating captions files depending on the type of content and standards for your region.
-Non-drop frame timecode means that for every frame of video, there is a corresponding timecode number.
+Non-Drop Frame timecode means that for every frame of video, there is a corresponding timecode number.
 The timecode increments without any compensation.
-In almost all cases, timecode is non-drop frame.
-The following caption frame rates and drop/non-drop values are supported by Amazon Video:
+In almost all cases, timecode is Non-Drop Frame.
+The following caption frame rates and Drop/Non-Drop values are supported by Prime Video:

 - 23.976 fps NDF (Non-Drop Frame)